 - Native Solus apps show “changelogs” history

 Exciting isn’t it?
 I think this is the right direction for the Solus OS.
-No matter which Linux distro it is, I feel “Software Center” should be on the top of the to-do list, focusing on responsive and intuitive user interface.
-I’m not sure when is the new software center update coming, but this article will be updated when it eventually get released.
+No matter which Linux distro it is, I feel “Software Center” should be on the top of the to-do list, focusing on the responsive and intuitive user interface.
+I’m not sure when is the new software center update coming, but this article will be updated when it eventually gets released.

 Enjoy the below video showing a sneak peek into the new Solus Software Center, courtesy of Solus.